pablillo77/geometric-characterization-of-AAA-with-PCA/README.md

 A **statistical shape model** of abdominal aortic aneurysms (AAA) built from 3D CT-derived geometry.
 Instead of analyzing each anatomical measurement in isolation, the model finds the **principal directions of shape variation** across a patient cohort, reducing a high-dimensional geometry problem to a handful of interpretable *shape modes*.

-MSc thesis project, *Three-dimensional geometric characterization of AAA in a local population*, defended at Universidad Favaloro (Nov 2024).
+MSc thesis project, *Three-dimensional geometric characterization of AAA in a local population*, defended at Universidad Favaloro (Jun 2025).

 ---